 - You can assume the sites form a chronosequence so that changes inferred from the series of progressively older sites are also changes that have happened at individual sites.
 According to this assumption my older study sites would have passed successively through stages similar to all of the younger sites.

 - You can be less trusting of the chronosequence and use evidence at each site to reconstruct its developmental history.
 This history can be compared to younger sites and to their histories to test the above assumption.
-Tree rings and paleoecology are potential sources of information about vegetation history.
+Tree rings and paleoecology are potential sources of information about vegetation history at individual sites.

 - You can wait until each site attains the age of the next older site at the time of establishment.
 At that time Site 1 should look just like Site 2 did when you started, and so on.
 If the chronosequence assumption is valid, each site will have aged predictably and you will have a new, slightly older, and now verified chronosequence.
 You can have some confidence that inferences about change made from that chronosequence are valid.